alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 for example, union collective agreements or group insurance policies.
 Payroll practitioners must therefore ensure the organization is compliant with all stakeholder requirements.

-What are the Responsibilities of Payroll Function?
+Responsibilities and Functions of Payroll
 ---------------------------------------------------

 The responsibilities of the payroll practitioner will differ depending on the size of the